mavillan/py-hausdorff/README.md

 Which computes the _Hausdorff distance_ between the rows of `X` and `Y` using the Euclidean distance as metric.
 It receives the optional argument `distance` (string), which is the distance function used to compute the distance between the rows of `X` and `Y`.
 It could be any of the following: `manhattan`, `euclidean` (default), `chebyshev` and `cosine`.

 __Note:__ I will add more distances in the near future.
-If you need any distance in particular raise an issue.
+If you need any distance in particular, open an issue.

 ```python
 import numpy as np